LynnLox/teddy-Bear/README.md

 # teddy-Bear
-using JOGL concepts to render a 3D bear rotating in space
+using JOGL concepts to create a 3D bear rotating within a Frame(Java GUI).

 # Apache NetBeans IDE 12.6
 ensure you are using JDK 10 compiler for this project.
 Took a lot of time to configure this.